petergil/epic-api-v2-demo/README.md

 Shell script to demonstrate the use of the epic API based on 8 examples (see the 'usage' section below).

+Access with administrative permissions for a prefix in an EPIC instance is needed.
+Please contact the EPIC operator of your choice.

 # Configuration

 Credentials need to be configured in a separate file.
 This ensures passwords don't have to be entered and are not visible during demonstrations.